Jan Wacław Machajski: Life

+Machajski was born on 27 December 1866 in Busko-Zdrój.
 The son of a poor Polish official, Machajski was briefly attracted to Polish nationalism as a student, but abandoned it for internationalism and socialism.
 He was arrested and exiled to Siberia in 1892, where he began to develop his critique of Marxist revisionism in German and Russian socialism.

-Workers' Conspiracy in Cracow 1908–1909
+Workers' Conspiracy in Kraków 1908–1909

 The failure of the Revolution in the Kingdom of Poland (1905–07) created opportunities for revolutionary activity in Poland.
-In early 1908 he published a single issue of Rabochii zagovor (Workers' Conspiracy) in Geneva. after which he moved illegally to Cracow in Galicia.
+In early 1908 he published a single issue of Rabochii zagovor (Workers' Conspiracy) in Geneva. after which he moved illegally to Kraków in Galicia.
 Here he assumed the name Jan Kizlo and had low-paid work as a copyist.
 He and his wife also received financial support from his brother.
 He was also involved in revolutionary activity with Max Nomad.
 Thanks to an activist called simply "Kolya" who worked at the imperial mint in St. Petersburg, Machajski was able to appropriate 25,000 roubles to fund the propaganda work of Workers' Conspiracy.
 This included more issues of the magazine Rabochii zagovor, translations of his writing and other material.

 During this period the Polish Social Democratic Party of Galicia (PPSD) was aligned with the Polish Socialist Party – Revolutionary Faction, which stressed national independence over internationalism.
 Initially Nomad and Machajski proved quite successful in recruiting some of their membership, which led to various smears by the PPSD, including meetings arranged simply to denounce them, on occasion involving their leader, Ignacy Daszyński.